Skip to main content

 }

-Inline rate-limit counters are local to each gateway process.
-In multi-instance self-hosted deployments, account for the number of instances when you set caps, or route the same tenant, caller API key, or model alias to a consistent gateway group when quotas must be tighter.
+By default, rate-limit counters are local to each gateway process.
+In multi-instance self-hosted deployments that use the default memory backend, account for the number of instances when you set caps.
+When quotas must be tighter, route the same tenant, caller API key, or model alias to a consistent gateway group.

 You can attach the same rate_limit object to a model when the limit should be shared by every caller of that model alias.
 Add it when you create or update the model through /admin/v1/models.
 The following example allows up to 300 requests per minute and 20 concurrent requests: